Low-dimensional adaptation of diffusion models: Convergence in total variation: Introduction

 to yield a sample whose distribution is $\varepsilon$-close in total variation (TV) distance to the target distribution, provided that perfect score function estimates are available.

-Nevertheless, even linear scaling in the ambient dimension $d$ can still be prohibitively expensive for many contemporary applications.
+Nevertheless, even linear scaling in $d$ can be prohibitively expensive for many contemporary applications.
 Take the ImageNet dataset \citep{deng2009imagenet} for instance: each image might contain 150,528 pixels, while its intrinsic dimension is estimated to be 43 or less \citep{pope2021intrinsic}.
 As a result, applying the state-of-the-art theory \eqref{eq:state-of-the-art-convergence} could suggest an iteration complexity that exceeds one million, even though practical implementations of DDIM and DDPM often produce high-quality samples in just a few hundred (or even a few ten) iterations.
 The discrepancy between theory and practice suggests that worst-case bounds, such as \eqref{eq:state-of-the-art-convergence}, may be overly conservative.
 To reconcile this discrepancy, it is crucial to bear in mind the intrinsic dimension of the target data distribution and explore whether and how diffusion models can harness this potentially low-dimensional structure.

 The development of diffusion model theory that can effectively account for low dimensionality is, however, still in its early stages.
-For example, the ability of DDIM to adapt to low-dimensional structure was previously out of reach in theory, despite its widespread use.
-The situation for DDPM is more advanced: a few recent papers (e.g., \citet{li2024adapting,azangulov2024convergence,potaptchik2024linear,huang2024denoising}) explored its low-dimensional adaptation capability, assuming that the target data distribution is supported on some low-dimensional structure like a manifold.
-These studies focused primarily on convergence in Kullback–Leibler (KL) divergence, which, as we shall explain momentarily, is known to yield loose results when directly translated into convergence guarantees based on other metrics like the TV distance.
+For example, the ability of DDIM to adapt to low-dimensional structure was previously completely out of reach in theory, despite its widespread use.
+The situation for DDPM is more advanced: recent work \citet{li2024adapting,azangulov2024convergence,potaptchik2024linear,huang2024denoising} explored its low-dimensional adaptation capability, assuming that the target data distribution is supported on some low-dimensional structure like a manifold.
+These studies focused primarily on convergence in Kullback–Leibler (KL) divergence, which is known to yield loose results when directly translated into convergence guarantees based on other metrics like the TV distance.